cpkelley94/covidcompbio/01-DataTypes.md

 only the kind of information contained in a variable, but also how you use it, the methods available to it, and how it interacts with other variables.
+Mastering the most common types will allow you to work efficiently with any kind of data that you will come across in your projects.

 ## Data types reference sheet